chinmayrane54/Titanic-Survival-prediction-from-Kaggle/README.md

 The step one is to provide data analysis and prepare the data for data modeling from data anamolies STEP 1 - the file data preparation consists of step to prepare the data for modeling STEP 2 - Modeling for final preparation using Logistic regression consists of data modeling technique for prediction of survival of titanic passengers

+Train.csv -> Main training file which has missing age values test.csv -> main testing file which has missing age values